Azure-Samples/aas-digital-factory/README.md

 ### Setup and Deployment

+> IMPORTANT NOTE 1: Please **do not** copy this example and use it in production!
+This solution is not production ready.

-> IMPORTANT NOTE: As with all Azure Deployments, this will incur associated costs.
+> IMPORTANT NOTE 2: As with all Azure Deployments, this will incur associated costs.
 Remember to teardown all related resources after use to avoid unnecessary costs.
 > This deployment was tested using Git Bash on Windows.

 1. **Pull down the repository and cd into the root**

-1. **Azure CLI Setup**
+2. **Azure CLI Setup**

    - Ensure that:
      - You are logged in to the Azure CLI.
 To login, run